XPIN Network (XPIN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 XPIN Network Historical Price

-According to the latest data gathered on XPIN Network live price page, the current price of XPIN Network is 0.007296USD.
+According to the latest data gathered on XPIN Network live price page, the current price of XPIN Network is 0.00707USD.
 The circulating supply of XPIN Network(XPIN) is

 In the past 24 hours, XPIN Network has shown a price movement of